lguibr/commitai/README.md

-I apologize for the inconvenience.
-Let me provide the README and `.gitignore` files without the markdown formatting:

-README:

 # Comai - Commit Message AI

 Comai is a command-line tool that helps you generate informative and relevant commit messages for your Git repositories using AI language models like GPT-4 and Claude.
 It analyzes your staged changes, combines them with a high-level explanation provided by you, and creates a commit message based on this information.
 Additionally, it supports custom commit message templates and a back command to reset to previous commits.
 This not only saves you time and effort but also ensures a consistent and meaningful commit history.